 But in many use cases, additional information and/or credentials will be necessary.
 Specifically, travel planning and delivery requires information about what an individual wishes to do ( “I want to take a beach vacation in March with my spouse, and two children”) or proof of documents necessary for travel (e.g., a passport or ticket) or for access to specific activities or rates (e.g., proof of employment by a company with a contracted hotel rate, or certification for a scuba experience).

-While such additional elements are necessary for many use cases, much work is already being done by commercial entities, governments, and standards organizations (including W3C and DIF) to facilitate these aspects.
+While such additional elements are necessary for many use cases, much work is already being done by commercial entities, governments, and standards organizations (including W3C, DIF, the Internet Engineering Task Force (IETF), and the OpenID Connect Foundation (OIDF)), to facilitate these aspects.
 The HATPro Traveler Profile schema therefore does not address these issues but rather fills the gap by enabling reliable, standardized exchange of a traveler’s self-attested identity, requirements and preferences.

 Objectives and Rationale